 Most common symptoms will be experienced in your extremities, such as your hands and legs.

 For many people, the symptoms of poor circulation are left undiagnosed and ignored as many individuals attribute the pain and discomfort to aging.
 If not addressed, poor blood flow can develop into serious complications such as heart attack, stroke or even death.

 Causes of Poor Blood Circulation

 Poor leg circulation also commonly referred to as peripheral artery disease (PAD) is a serious vascular condition that causes poor blood flow by narrowing blood vessels and arteries.
 According to the CDC, an estimated 8.5 million people aged 40 and above have PAD in the United States.
 It occurs when plaque builds up in blood vessels restricting blood flow.

 Another cause of poor blood flow is blood clots.
 Clots can be either in the arteries or the veins.
-A clot can restrict blood for to or from organs and it can have severe consequences such as a heart attack, stroke or pulmonary embolism.
+A clot can restrict blood from moving to or from organs and it can have severe consequences such as a heart attack, stroke or pulmonary embolism.

-Symptoms of Poor Blood Flow
+Symptoms of Poor Blood Circulation